 Your love language could be words of affirmation if you love to hear your partner compliment you regularly.
-You love it when they tell you how strong, beautiful, pretty, and amazing you are.
+You love it when they tell you how strong, beautiful, pretty, and unique you are.
 Therefore, you are sensitive to words.
-Hence, if there’s a need for you to be criticized or corrected, it must be in a gentle manner.
+Hence, if you need to be criticized or corrected, it must be done in a gentle manner.

 #2.
 Quality Time

 In this case, time and attention are what you crave.
 You’re the type that expects your partner to spend some time with you, no matter how busy they are.
-You prefer to have face-to-face conversations, go on long walks, trips, and vacations, basically just get to do things together with you.
+You prefer to have face-to-face conversations, go on long walks, trips, and vacations, and do things together.
 If your partner doesn’t get to spend time with you for a day or two, you might get grumpy.
 Also, you can’t survive in a long-distance relationship.

 #3.
 Physical Touch

 Physical touch doesn’t necessarily entail sex.
 You love to hold hands with your partner, even in the middle of conversations.
-Cuddling, back hugs, forehead kisses, just name it.
-This makes you feel loved by your partner, and it’s also a way you express yours.
-Hence, You’re a sucker for PDA.
+It also includes cuddling, back hugs, forehead kisses, and whatever else you can think of.
+This makes you feel loved by your partner while also expressing your own.
+Hence, you’re a sucker for PDAs.

 If this is your love language, you prefer your partner to do things for you.
-You like them to do little thoughtful things.
-For example, you’d like them to cook dinner for you, after a long stressful day at work.
+You like it when they do little thoughtful things.
+For example, you’d like them to cook dinner for you after a long, stressful day at work.
 You like to wake up to the smell of fresh coffee and breakfast.
-You’d want them to follow you to go see the doctor for an appointment.
-When your partner does this, you feel loved and catered for.
+You’d want them to follow you to the doctor’s office for an appointment.
+When your partner does this, you feel loved and cared for.